-Monte McClain - Vice Chair
+Monte McClain - Chairman

 McClain Monte .JPGMonte McClain, of Powell, represents the Wyoming Joint Chapter of the Association of Professional Communications Officials and the National Emergency Number Association, (WYAPCO/NENA) where he currently serves as Chapter President.
-He is also serves as the Vice Chairman for the PSCC.
+He is also serves as the Chairman for the PSCC.
 Monte has worked for the Park County Sheriff’s Office for over 20 years, where he is the Communications Supervisor and 911 Coordinator.
 He recently retired from EMS after 32 years of service, serves on the Crown Hill Cemetery Board in Powell and instructs communications staff in current and relevant topics for their careers both at the Wyoming Law Enforcement Academy and at conferences in the region.
 He also serves on numerous advisory boards for 911 and communications professionals across the state.

 Monte is married to his best friend Stacie and enjoys spending time with his family in his down time.

-Matt Waldock
+Matt Waldock - Secretary

-Waldock Matt.jpgCommander Matt Waldock, of Casper, represents the Wyoming Division of Criminal Investigation (DCI).
+Waldock Matt.jpgCommander Matt Waldock, of Casper, represents the Wyoming Division of Criminal Investigation (DCI), and serves as the Secretary.
 Commander Waldock oversees all the State of Wyoming investigative task forces throughout the state.
 Waldock has been with the Wyoming Division of Criminal Investigation since 2003.
 Prior to working for DCI, Waldock was a Police Officer/Detective for the Casper Police Department for 9 years.
 Commander Waldock attended Casper College and the University of Wyoming and has a degree in Criminal Justice.
 He has been married to his wife Chris for 26 years and they have one daughter.

 Matt Carr